 Study Abroad Again

 It is common for students to study abroad multiple times in order to deepen their international experiences.
-Some students may also consider pursuing international fellowship, such as a Fulbright.
+Some students also pursue international fellowship, such as a Fulbright.
 The National and International Scholarships Program is available to assist you in revising applications for regionally or nationally competitive study abroad fellowships.
-If you are considering studying abroad again, please do not hesitate to stop by our office to discuss your options.
+If you are considering studying abroad again, stop by our office to discuss your options.

 The Career Center can identify resources to help you find international employment and internship opportunities.
 Utilize the Career Center to have your resume and cover letter reviewed, participate in a mock interview, and get tips on how to talk about your study abroad experiences to potential employers.
 You can also conduct your own research about international employment opportunities by utilizing resources like the International Career Guide from the Association of Professional Schools of International Affairs (APSIA)